 How to Install Windows 11 on VirtualBox

-VirtualBox is a free virtualization software that allows you to run an operating system, like Windows 11, within your existing operating system, essentially creating a computer inside your computer.
+You install Windows 11 on VirtualBox by creating a virtual machine and then manually bypassing its strict hardware requirements, such as TPM 2.0.
+VirtualBox is free virtualization software that allows you to run an operating system, like Windows 11, within your existing Windows or PC environment.

 Setting Up Your Virtual Machine